Devotion (video game): Synopsis

 Players, for the most part, control the troubled screenwriter Du Feng-yu (杜豐于) through a Taipei apartment with rooms that represent various years in the lives of the Du family during the 1980s.
 The family consists of Feng-yu, his wife Gong Li-fang (鞏莉芳), a retired singer, and their daughter Du Mei-shin (杜美心), an aspiring child singer.
 Feng-yu's screenwriting career has stagnated while Mei-shin begins to show signs of a mysterious illness (implied to be panic-attack induced asthma).
 As the family's financial situation deteriorates, Li-fang has frequent arguments with her husband regarding her desire to return to work so she can help support the family.
-Despite Li-fang's offers, Feng Yu refuses to let her work due to his own insecurities.
+Despite Li-fang's offers, Feng-yu refuses to let her work due to his own insecurities.

 In the midst of the domestic disputes, Mei-shin enters a popular singing contest, seeking to please her parents by becoming a popular singer.
 However, her performance of her mother's signature song "Lady of the Pier" (碼頭姑娘) comes one point shy of advancing to the next round.
-Mei-shin's condition worsens after the setback, to the point she's unable to sing.
-Despite a doctor's suggestion that the family seek psychiatric care for Mei-shin's illness, Feng-yu instead begins to follow the teachings of cult leader Mentor Heuh (何老師) regarding the folk deity Cigu Guanyin (慈孤觀音), which is based on the household deity Zigu, who could supposedly help cure his daughter and her singing career.
+Mei-shin's condition worsens after the setback and became unable to sing.
+Despite a doctor's suggestion that the family seek psychiatric care for Mei-shin's illness, Feng-yu instead begins to follow the teachings of cult leader Mentor Heuh (何老師) about the folk deity Cigu Guanyin (慈孤觀音), which is based on the household deity Zigu, who could supposedly help cure his daughter and her singing career.
 When Feng-yu becomes increasingly obsessed with Mentor Heuh, Li-fang attempts to convince her husband to snap out of his obsession, but Feng-yu accuses her of being "possessed by evil spirits".
 Realizing her husband will not listen to her, Li-fang eventually leaves the family.

 Seeing the downward spiral of her family, Mei-shin asks her father to help her fold origami tulips, believing that she will be healed when enough have been folded to fill her room.
 Instead, as instructed by Mentor Heuh after a séance, Feng-yu performs a dark ritual by submerging his daughter in a bathtub filled with rice wine, then locking her up in the bathroom for seven days, presumably causing her death.
-A post-credits scene shows Feng-yu sitting alone in his apartment, in front of a TV displaying noise.
-Whether or not he is still alive is left ambiguous.
+A post-credits scene shows Feng-yu sitting alone in his apartment, in front of a TV displaying noise – whether or not he is still alive is left ambiguous.
 Upon finishing the game, the sound of banging on a door and dog barking can be heard on the main menu.